 They're all probably going to get in trouble for it.

-But there were people that were organizing this, and even more importantly, are the intelligence failures, the law enforcement failures.
+And even more importantly, are the intelligence failures, the law enforcement failures.

 Did she tell the sergeant of arms?

-Did she tell the Capitol Police?
+Did she tell the Capitol police?

 You know, who told what to who and when?